Socialist People's Front

-The Socialist People's Front (SPF; Socialistinis liaudies frontas) is a left-wing political party in Lithuania formed out of the December 19, 2009, merger of the Front Party and Lithuanian Socialist Party.
+The Socialist People's Front (SPF; Socialistinis liaudies frontas) is a left-wing political association (formerly a party) in Lithuania formed in December 19, 2009, from a merger of the Front Party and Socialist Party of Lithuania.
 Held at Vilnius University, the party's foundation featured 102 delegates.
 The merger was approved by an affirmative vote of 96 delegates, with three against and one abstaining.
-The leader of the Lithuanian Socialist Party, Giedrius Petružis, refused candidacy for chairperson of the merged party, claiming a desire to return to academic life.
+The leader of the Socialist Party of Lithuania, Giedrius Petružis, refused candidacy for chairperson of the merged party, claiming a desire to return to academic life.
 The leader of the Front Party, Algirdas Paleckis, was unanimously chosen as the leader of the SPF.

-The party participated in the 22nd international Communist seminar held in 2013.
+In December 2017, the party was reorganized into a political association, as it was liquidated in 2016 for lacking the minimum required number of members for a party.

+In late 2018, some of the senior members and several supporters split from the party, thus forming the Socialist Party.

 Ideology and Political Programme

-The ideology of the SPF is democratic socialist.
-The party's by-laws and programme were ratified on at the party's founding on December 19, 2009.
+The ideology of the SPF is democratic socialism.
+The party's by-laws and programme were ratified at the party's founding conference on December 19, 2009.
 The party's by-laws indicate that the "Party is an inseparable part of the international leftist movement.
 It actively pursues the strengthening of bonds of friendship between Lithuania and other nations, fights for the continuation and strengthening of peace, and maintains contact with international nongovernmental organizations that adhere to the principles of democracy and socialism."
 The goals of the party include "the institution of democratic socialism in Lithuania and the strengthening of a unified public, whose members help each other."
 The by-laws also indicate that: